felias-fogg/dw-link/docs/manual.md

 ![isp-cable](pics/isp-cable.jpg)

-As argued in [my blog post on being cheap](https://hinterm-ziel.de/index.php/2022/01/13/a-debugwire-hardware-debugger-for-less-than-10-e/), with such a wire we have sort of constructed a hardware debugger for less than 10 €, which can be considered as semi-durable.
+As argued in [my blog post on being cheap](https://hinterm-ziel.de/index.php/2022/01/13/a-debugwire-hardware-debugger-for-less-than-10-e/), with such a wire, we have sort of constructed a hardware debugger for less than 10 €, which can be considered as semi-durable.
 Just add the optional system LED and a capacitor between RESET and GND.

 ![el cheapo debugger](pics/debugger-built.jpg)